 Addressing the resentment or discomfort fueled by scope creep is critical, but getting better at saying “No!” and setting those personal boundaries so scope creep is less likely to happen seems much smarter.

 I’m a different person now.
 I am no longer able to be anybody’s “go-to” person.
-But like many living with an invisible chronic diagnosis, I look very much like my old self, so I have to be prepared to communicate about my new boundaries.
+But like many living with an invisible chronic diagnosis, I look very much like my old self, so I have to be better prepared to communicate my new boundaries.

 And about the way things change. . .